garagehive/garagehive.github.io/docs/garagehive-mobile-service-work.md

 We are currently reviewing this article before it is published, check back later.

 # How to Manage Mobile Service Work in Garage Hive
 One useful feature available in Garage Hive is the ability to manage mobile services.
 This means that users can create a Jobsheet and manage work that isn't being done at the garage, such as when a customer requires a tyre change from a location other than the garage.
 As a result, customers can receive more efficient and personalised service, and easily have it recorded in the system.
-To enable the Mobile Service work in the system:
+Currently to do this, Garage Hive has **Service Address** and **Online Map** features.
+To enable it in the system:
 1. In the top right corner, choose the ![](media/search_icon.png) icon, enter **Service Mgt.
 Setup GH**, and select the related link.

    ![](media/garagehive-mobile-service1.png)